annabelelizabethwhipp/Annabel-Whipp/index.md

 # Awards

-### Winner the Leeds University Union Partnership award for postgraduate researchers who teach 2020.
+### Winner of the Leeds University Union Partnership award for postgraduate researchers who teach 2020.

 I was awarded the winner in the category of postgraduate researchers who teach for actively and exceptionally contributing to other students' education.